Confraternity of Our Lady of Mercy

 And please pray for me, and some friends of mine, as we discern the possibility of bringing this powerful retreat to the American Heartland here in Kentucky.

-Filed Under: Uncategorized Tagged With: emotional abuse, healing, sexual abuse
+Filed Under: Grief and Healing Tagged With: emotional abuse, healing, sexual abuse

 Leave a Reply Cancel reply